EVERYDAY ENERGY + WORKFORCE DEVELOPMENT

 Result

-This program was recognized by the Obama Administration for providing workforce training to affordable housing communities.
+The Obama Administration recognized this program for providing workforce training to affordable housing communities.
 It also became a model and inspiration for the California Public Utilities Commission to require some level of resident training when projects receive state solar incentives.
-Everyday Energy’s solar courses further qualified as Community Development Activities under the Community Reinvestment Act.